An Alternating Direction Method for Total Variation Denoising: Experiments

 In practice, the algorithms can be stopped once an acceptable level of optimality has been reached.
-For ADAL, we used the maximum of the relative primal and dual residuals \cite{boyd2010distributed} to approximately measure the optimality of the solution.
-Usually, a tolerance level $\epsilon$ at $10^{-3}$ is sufficient for good denoising quality.

-In our experiments, we used the following procedures for easy and fair comparison with SplitBregman.
-For each image, we computed a reference solution using ADAL with $\epsilon = 10^{-6}$ and the corresponding reference relative error $\eta^*$.
-We then recorded the number of iterations $K$ required by either of the algorithms to reach a relative error $\xsupk{\eta}{K}$ within 1\% deviation from $\eta^*$.
+For ADAL, we used the maximum of the relative primal and dual residuals \cite{boyd2010distributed}, denoted by $\epsilon$ to approximately measure the optimality of the solution.
+For each image, we computed a reference solution $u^*$ and the corresponding PSNR $p^*$ by running Algorithm \ref{alg:adal_tvdn} for the anisotropic TV model and algorithm \ref{alg:adal_tvdn_iso_conv} for the isotropic TV model until the measure $\epsilon$ fell below $10^{-12}$.
+We then recorded the number of iterations $K$ required by each of the algorithms to reach a normalized error $\xsupk{\eta}{K}$ less than $10^{-5}$.
+We also recorded the number of iterations required to reach a PSNR $p$ whose relative gap to $p^*$, gap $\equiv \frac{|p^*-p|}{p^*}$, was less than $10^{-3}$.